The Secret Diary of Adrian Mole Aged 13¾ (musical): Off-West End (2017)

 The musical made its London debut in a new production at the Menier Chocolate Factory in Southwark from 14 July to 6 September 2017, with an official opening on 26 July.

 The new production was again directed by Luke Sheppard and designed by Tom Rogers with new choreography by Rebecca Howell.
 The new production was presented by the Menier Chocolate Factory and Curve in association with Anthony Clare and David Ian Productions.

 The cast from this production recorded the Original London Cast Recording which will be released on 28 June 2019 to coincide with the West End production.

 West End (2019)

 The Chocolate Factory production opened at the Ambassadors Theatre in the West End on 15 June 2019, playing a limited season, featuring a new cast (with the exceptions of Rosemary Ashe returning as Grandma from the Curve production and John Hopkins as Mr Lucas / Mr Scruton and Lara Denning as Miss Elf / Doreen Slater returning from the Menier Chocolate Factory production).
 The production was due to finish on 12 October 2019, however it was announced that it was due to close two weeks earlier than planned on 28 September 2019.

+Hornchurch (2022)

+The Queen's Theatre, Hornchurch presented the first actor-musician revival from 28 April to 21 May 2022.
+The production was directed by Douglas Rintoul, with musical direction by Tom Self, choreography by Sundeep Saini, set and costume design by Alfie Heywood, lighting by Sherry Coenen and sound by Chris Murray.